 Following damage sustained during Hurricane Irma, this property reopened with a new direction, including a top-to-bottom redesign by internationally acclaimed interior firm Rottet Studio, new healthy dining options, an infinity pool overlooking the bay, and a new spa villa just steps from the beach.

 Architect Oscar Farmer has called Cap Juluca the most romantic of all his creations.
 The new 3,290-square-foot Jonquil Suite is the ultimate splurge, with its own infinity pool and Jacuzzi.
 For maximum seclusion, book a private beach dinner or a boat trip to a nearby deserted island for a picnic.

 Beer, Beach, Brunch - All Day Jazz

-An absolute must for a Sunday Brunch - make reservations early as the locals have the the beach bar locked in!
-We were there by 11 am, standing room only by noon, boats arriving from St Martin with performers and patrons and we left at 3pm with jazz still in high gear!
-Performers sign up, others come, and if in the audience are induced to perform, which they do to the intense pleasure of the crowd, and the locals are really into it.
-Inside decor is not to be missed with posters of jazz greats - Miles Davies, John Coltrane, Sonny Rollins, Ella Fitzgerald, and on!
-Great bar food and of course, the beer - Carib, Red Stripe - sorry , no brewery on the island.
+Cap Juluca is an absolute must for a Sunday Brunch.
+Make reservations early as the locals will have the the beach bar locked in!
+We were there by 11 a.m., and it was standing room only by noon, with boats arriving from St Martin with performers and patrons.
+We left at 3 p.m. with jazz still in high gear.
+Performers sign up, others come, and the locals are really into it if those in the audience are inspired to perform.
+The inside decor is a highlight too, with posters of jazz greats—Miles Davies, John Coltrane, Sonny Rollins, Ella Fitzgerald, and so on.
+There's great bar food and of course, great beer like Carib and Red Stripe.
 Anguilla is only 16 miles long and 3 miles wide.
-To get there, you only need to get a local taxi.
-Forget about driving and finding it.
+To get to Cap Juluca, ask for a local taxi.
 The drivers will come back and ferry you back to your hotel.